ju-nu/tiktok-shopware-integration/README.md

-# TikTok Shopware Integration
+# TikTok Shopware Sync

+A PHP 8.3+ application to process TikTok order CSV files and sync them with Shopware 5 asynchronously.

-## Reqs
+## Requirements
 - PHP 8.3+
 - Composer
-- Supervisor
+- Supervisor (for worker management)
-- Apache/Nginx
-- Shopware 5 API
+- Shopware 5 instance with API access